-You may of heard of the DofE (Duke of Edinburgh) Award, but don’t know what it is or whether it’s for you.
+You may have heard of the DofE (Duke of Edinburgh) Award, but don’t know what it is or whether it’s for you.
 Well, it’s for everyone who likes a challenge.
 Their mission is simple – ‘to inspire, guide and support young people in their self-development, and recognise their achievements’.

 To put it another way, they help you succeed.
-With the same sense of adventure that drew you to the Air Cadets in the first place, the DofE takes you through a programme of activities that will leave you a more confident, motivated and capable person.
+With the same sense of adventure that drew you to the Air Cadets in the first place, the DofE takes you through a program of activities that will leave you a more confident, motivated and capable person.

 The Air Cadets is proud to be the DofE Award’s largest participant.